media-cloud-ai/media-cloud-ai.github.com/architecture.md

 ### Messaging protocol

 A communication standard is required to match messages between backend and workers.
-To ensure the quality of integration, it's recommended to use everywhere [rs_amqp_worker](https://github.com/media-cloud-ai/rs_amqp_worker/) which provide a worker SDK.
+To ensure the quality of integration, it is recommended to use everywhere [rs_amqp_worker](https://github.com/media-cloud-ai/rs_amqp_worker/) which provides a worker SDK.

 All details about communication between the backend and workers is detailed [here](/messaging_protocol.html).